codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 Once the initial mapping is complete, you need to validate account mappings periodically because customers may continue changing their list of accounts after they have set up your integration.

 We recommend validating the mapping prior to performing any create or update operation.
-Use the [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed) webhook you previously set up that informs you of changes in the `chartOfAccounts` data type.
+Use the [DatasetDataChanged](/using-the-api/webhooks/event-types) webhook consumer you previously set up that informs you of changes in the `chartOfAccounts` data type.

 If new accounts are present that have not been mapped yet, notify your customer and guide them back to the mapping page.